Sixth Form – Enrichment

 You will be required to get involved in activities that will develop your team-working and leadership skills, your independence and confidence and help you to become active, engaged citizens in both the school and wider communities.

-You will choose an activity/activities from the suggested projects on the list or one of your own choosing (subject to the approval of ARW/EML).
+You will choose an activity/activities from the suggested projects on the list or one of your own choosing (subject to the approval of TP/EML).

-You will give a presentation to your Form Group later in the year about your activity.
-There will be awards for the Best Portfolio and Presentations and for the Enrichment Student of the Year.
+You may be asked to give a presentation to your Form Group later in the year about your activities.
+You may be awarded an Attitude and Service prize on account of your efforts.

 You will have at least 5 study periods during each week and can use these to carry out your activity, do any work involved with your project or work on your portfolio.
 If your project involves work outside school hours, then you can use your study periods to do homework.